Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 Treatment

-Pulmonary edema is a serious condition that requires prompt and qualified medical attention.
-At the first signs of the development of the disease, it is necessary to deliver the patient to the hospital.
-Emergency activities include:
+Pulmonary edema is a serious condition that requires immediate qualified medical care.
+At the first signs of the development of the disease, it is necessary to take the patient to the hospital.
+Emergency measures include:

-• giving a person an upright position (sitting or half-sitting);
+• giving a person a vertical position (sitting or half-sitting);

-• the imposition of tourniquets on the lower extremities;
+• application of tourniquets to the lower extremities;

-• hot foot baths, bloodletting to reduce the return of blood flow to the heart;
+• hot foot baths, bloodletting, which help reduce back blood flow to the heart;

 • additional oxygen supply through defoamers;